hzhang0921/Reddit-Text-Mining/instructions.md

 Also discuss your team process in your reflection.
 How did you plan to divide the work (e.g. split by task, always pair program together, etc.) and how did it actually happen?
 Were there any issues that arose while working together, and how did you address them?
 What would you do differently next time?

+---
 ## Turning in your assignment

 1. Push your completed code to Github repository (depending on which team member's repository is being used to work on the project).
 2. Submit your Project Writeup/Reflection (1 per team, not 1 per person).
 This can be in the form of either:
     + a PDF document pushed to GitHub, or
     + a project web page (if you choose this route, make sure there is a link to your web page in your `README.md` file in your Github repo.)
 3. Create a pull request to the upstream repository.
-Learn [Creating a pull request](https://help.github.com/en/desktop/contributing-to-projects/creating-a-pull-request).
+Learn [Creating a pull request](https://docs.github.com/en/free-pro-team@latest/desktop/contributing-and-collaborating-using-github-desktop/creating-an-issue-or-pull-request).
 4. **This step is required for everyone.** Zip the entire project folder to a .zip file and submit it on Canvas/Assignments/Assignment 2.
-Leave the url to your project github repository in the comment area on Canvas.
+Submit the URL to your project github repository in the comment area on Canvas.

+---
+*updated: 10/12/2020*